Student Photography Brings Life to New Campus Buildings

 Published: March 16, 2026

-The halls of the new Nampa Campus Health and Science Building (NCHS) and new Nampa Campus Simplot Agriculture Building (NAGB) at College of Western Idaho (CWI) are more than state of the art learning spaces.
+The halls of the new Nampa Campus Health and Science Building (NCHS) and new Nampa Campus Simplot Agriculture Building (NAGB) at College of Western Idaho (CWI) are more than state-of-the-art learning spaces.
 They have also become galleries showcasing the talent and perspective of CWI students.

 Through CWI’s Digital Photography program, students in Digital Photography II (ARTS 250) have created images now permanently installed throughout the two newest buildings.
 The photographs, captured over a two-year period, reflect the disciplines housed within each space and demonstrate how student work can shape the campus environment.